There’s a drill that is best suited for that specific surface depending on what you’re planning to drill into.

 - 13 Amp motor

-- Side handle provides ergonomic and leverage control
+- The side handle provides ergonomic and leverage control

 - The trigger lock can stay on when the unit is unplugged